dme86/ansible-arch/README.md

 ## environment

-`environment.yml` clones some of my config files from git, i can pass a parameter for cloning my [dwm](https://github.com/dme86/dwm) config too (this is really cool, i know!).
+`environment.yml` clones my config files from git.
+I can pass a parameter for cloning my [dwm](https://github.com/dme86/dwm) config, configure it and adding some more packages i need for my desktop (this is really cool, i know!).

 **Example**: